laszloekovacs/linux-ricer/README.md

 # personal linux ricer for ubuntu server

-Automated istallation of linux tools and settings for my taste
+Automated istallation of linux tools and settings for my taste.
 I created a tinyurl shortened url ending in main/
 ```
 https://raw.githubusercontent.com/laszloekovacs/linux-ricer/refs/heads/main/
-becomes:

 https://tinyurl.com/2a6lrdw7
 ```

 ## how to install
 wget is installed by default.
 To get the install script, make it executable
 ```
 wget https://tinyurl.com/2a6lrdw7/rice.sh
 chmod +x rice.sh
 ```

 ### xorg and related
 - curl
 - xorg